 - State as true what you know is false?

-Do you experience one of many of the above and you haven’t a clue to what to do?
+Do you experience one or many of the above and you haven’t a clue as to what to do?
 Well, know that you are not alone and many of us who have a loved one with dementia feel lost and frustrated at times trying to communicate.

 Different types of dementia impact the brain in different ways.
 Get educated on what to expect as time goes on.
 Types of dementia include:

 - Mixed dementia (more than one type of dementia occurring in the same brain)

 They have different symptoms and cause a variety of changes in abilities.
 Furthermore, the order and rate of changes will vary as well.
 The more you learn about the disease and how your loved one will be affected, the better you can plan your support.